redhat-openstack/infrared/docs/source/configuration.rst

 Usually `infrared` does not touch the settings specified in the ansible configuration file (``ansible.cfg``), with few exceptions.

-Internally `infrared` use few Ansible environment variable to set the directories for common resources (callback plugins, filter plugins, roles, etc); this means that the following keys from the Ansible configuration files are ignored:
+Internally `infrared` use Ansible environment variables to set the directories for common resources (callback plugins, filter plugins, roles, etc); this means that the following keys from the Ansible configuration files are ignored: